Red Hat Training

 yum install package_name

 Replace package_name with a space-separated list of meta packages you want to install.
-For example, to install only the Eclipse development environment and packages that depend on it, type as
+For example, to install only the development and debugging toolchain and packages that depend on it, type as

 Alternatively, you can choose to install all available components as described in Section 1.5.1, “Installing All Available Components”.